MNodeService.getPackage() takes too long for large packages

 File.createTempFile() to copy contents into a single directory tree for zipping (really BagIt bagging).
 This doesn't scale well for large packages (GBs).
 We can explore a few strategies to mitigate this.
 One that comes to mind is using hard symbolic links to the original data files in the directory tree rather than copying them.
 This needs some thought, but ultimately we need to speed up the packaging process for large packages.

-#1 Updated by ben leinfelder almost 2 years ago
+#1 Updated by ben leinfelder about 2 years ago